 What causes sepsis?

-When microorganisms (germs), such as bacteria get into your body, they can cause an infection.
+When microorganisms (germs), such as bacteria, fungal or viral infection get into your body, they can cause an infection.
 If that infection isn’t stopped, it can cause sepsis.
+Sepsis is not an infection, but an inappropriate response to an underlying infection.

 The most common infections that cause sepsis are: